Updated: January 18, 2021

-With more than one million square kilometres of land area and a population of less than 50,000, the Northwest Territories is about as wild as it gets.
+With more than one million square kilometres of land area and a population of less than 50,000, the Northwest Territories are about as wild as it gets.
 It’s certainly not an easy area to visit (many places are fly-in, many roads are gravel, and distances are vast) but for those who make the effort, there are some incredible places to see and things to do in Northwest Territories.

 We also learned many new things, including: